 UPC/EAN Barcode Font Package

-- Patent-Pending EAN and UPC font technology produces high-quality
+- The IDAutomation EAN and UPC font produces high-quality grade A barcodes,

-- Includes examples for Microsoft® Word, Excel, Access and Crystal
+FileMaker, OpenOffice, Microsoft® Word, Excel, Access and SAP Crystal Reports.

-each in 5 different heights for added flexibility.
+Five different sizes are provided for added flexibility.

 UPC/EAN Barcode Font Features

 solutions with IDAutomation fonts provides a high level of scalability with

 operating system, application and printer independence.
 Learn more about

 IDAutomation fonts.
 This package contains 5 different font heights in

 several formats along with font encoders, macros and source code to assist with